 The old West End Games Star Wars RPG mechanic for this was "More Machine Now Than Man", introduced in the sourcebookGalladinium's Fantastic Technology and it increased the number of Dark Side points gained substantially when you had more cybernetic replacements and upgrades.
 Upgrades counted double for calculating how many cybernetic parts your character had, as opposed to replacements necessitated by injuries.

 One of the Dungeons & Dragons Monster Manual supplements introduced "half-golems", which are about as close to cyborgs as a fantasy setting gets.
 Having limbs replaced with golem parts can restore function and increase strength, but requires a Will save, which gets more difficult as the number of replacements increase.
-Failure on the save switches the victim to a Neutral Evil alignment and changes their type to Construct, engendering a murderous hatred of the living.
+Failure on the save represents the trapped elemental spirit gaining control of the whole body, and, though still trapped, it can now express its displeasure, transforming the victim into a full Construct and engendering a murderous hatred of the living.

 Dark Heresy takes this literally with Obliviates, who are cyborgs implanted with a device called an "Oblivion Volitor", a Heretek device that actually destroys the soul, turning the unfortunate into a zombie-like creature.

 Alternity uses Cybertech that is mostly safe, baring the chance of rejection, which one species doesn't have.
 There is a limit on how much cybertech you can have, and two products come with a built in risk of Cykosis, notably the Fast Chip.
 Cybertolerance determines how much cybertech you can handle before rejection is automatic, and there are ways you can increase your tolerance.